ChorusOne/blazar/README.md

 <details>
   <summary>Does Blazar work with chains with non-standard gov module (e.g., Neutron)?</summary>

-Yes, but with limitations.
+Yes, but you'll need to register manually a `GOVERNANCE` type upgrade in `LOCAL` or `DATABASE` provider.

 Neutron is a smart contract chain that implements its own governance (DAO DAO) via an on-chain contract.
 Blazar currently doesn't understand the custom smart contract logic, therefore the operator cannot use the `CHAIN` provider.
-However, upgrades can still be executed via:
-1. `NON_GOVERNANCE_COORDINATED` - a network operator registers the upgrade at a certain height.
-2. `upgrade-info.json` - the Neutron node will put the `upgrade-info.json` on disk prior to the upgrade.
-A network operator must register a docker version tag for the expected upgrade height.

-The downside of option 2 is the lack of pre-upgrade checks.
+However, the Neutron governance is integrated with Cosmos SDK upgrades module and will output the `upgrade-info.json` at the upgrade height.
+Therefore from Blazar perspective, the `GOVERNANCE` type is valid, but the source provide must be different.
 </details>

 <details>